If an employee resigns during furlough, do they get full pay for their notice period? Employment Law

 But what happens if an employee resigns during furlough?
 Specifically, what notice pay are they entitled to?

-What notice pay is furloughed employee entitled to?
+What notice pay is a furloughed employee entitled to?

 If an employee is furloughed and has agreed to accept 80% of their salary, their notice entitlement depends on whether they are entitled to statutory or contractual notice.